aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

 `*` _denotes optional directories that are not automatically created by the install script.
 They are created when running the `DTIprep` pipeline_

-Within that project directory, there are typically two directories:
+Within a LORIS-MRI instance there are typically two directories:

-- The `bin/mri` directory is a copy of all the imaging scripts downloaded from the [GitHub LORIS-MRI repository](https://github.com/aces/Loris-MRI).
+- The `/opt/$PROJECT/bin/mri` directory is a copy of all the imaging scripts downloaded from the [GitHub LORIS-MRI repository](https://github.com/aces/Loris-MRI).
     Details about the content of this folder can be found in the [script section](04-Scripts.md).

-- The `data` directory stores all the imaging-related data that will be created by the imaging scripts.
+- The `/data/$PROJECT/data` directory stores all the imaging-related data that will be created by the imaging scripts.

 The following subsections will describe the content of the different